Almira Lincoln Phelps: Patapsco Female Institute

 Ellicott Mills (now Ellicott City) had both a boys' school, Rock Hill, and a girls' school, the Patapsco Female Institute (PFI).
 By 1840, neither was doing well.
 The Protestant Episcopal Bishop of Maryland, William R. Whittingham, had a personal interest in education and became involved in both schools.
-Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham, personally interviewed Almira Phelps to become the principal of the PFI.
+Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham.
+He personally interviewed Almira Phelps to become the principal of the PFI.
 One of the conditions for her hire was that she had to have a chaplain on the payroll.
 Rev. Holmead became the first chaplain at PFI.
-In 1841, the Phelpses closed the Rahway school and took over the PFI on a seven years lease.
-Almira Phelps was very hands on with her students, and had a good relationship with them.
+In 1841, the Phelpses closed the Rahway school and took over the PFI on a seven-year lease.
+Almira Phelps was very hands-on with her students and had a good relationship with them.
 She emphasized academic achievement to enable young women to support themselves, if necessary, as teachers or governesses.
 To that end, Almira actively sought positions for her students.

 While at PFI, Almira's textbook sales made her a successful author.
-Her daughter, Jane Lincoln and step daughter Helen Phelps helped to edit new editions of her text books.
+Her daughter, Jane Lincoln and stepdaughter Helen Phelps helped to edit new editions of her textbooks.
 The Phelpses renewed their lease in 1848 for another seven years, and John Phelps died in 1849.
 Almira toured Europe in 1854 and her oldest daughter, Emma Phelps O'Brien, ran the PFI while she was gone.
 In 1855, her second lease had expired.
 She stayed on an extra year.
 The school was expanded so that the student body at the girls' school run in Baltimore by her successor, Robert H. Archer, could be accommodated at PFI.

-In 1859, Almira Phelps was the third woman elected as a member of the American Association for the Advancement of Science.
+In 1859, Almira Phelps was the third woman elected to the American Association for the Advancement of Science.
 After gaining her membership, she continued to write, lecture, and revise her textbooks until she died in Baltimore on July 15, 1884, her 91st birthday.